 “In order to ensure the long-term protection of our key intellectual property, we did not sign certain new patent licensing agreements during the second quarter, as some expected licensees would not agree to acceptable terms,” Tom Carson, chief executive officer of the Santa Clara, California-based company, said in a statement yesterday.
 “In addition, certain other deals with first time licensees are simply taking longer to close than anticipated.”

 The company projected full-year revenue excluding certain items of as much as $680 million, according to the statement.
-That compares with a prior forecast (ROVI) of a maximum of $785 million.
+That compares with a prior forecast (ROVI:US) of a maximum of $785 million.

 Rovi expects to report a loss from continuing operations in the second quarter of as much as 18 cents a share, compared with a loss of 6 cents a share a year earlier.